-MediaNet is a non-profit organization that provides access to video equipment and post-production tools, helping artists create “independent” video and media art.
+MediaNet is a non-profit organization that provides access to specialized video equipment and post-production tools, helping artists create “independent” video and media art, as well as providing learning opportunities and presentations of media art.
 (MediaNet defines an “independent” media art work as one where the artist/creator retains creative control, and a significant portion of the copyright.)

 Donations to MediaNet will help us support and promote independent media artists!
 Thank you!